barrelstrength/sprout-docs/docs/README.md

 ---
-date: 2018-06-25
+date: 2023-02-19
-description: The Sprout Marketing Suite is a premium suite of plugins designed for businesses who want to use Craft CMS as the core of their content management and digital marketing workflows.
+description: Sprout Marketing Suite is a premium suite of plugins designed for businesses who want to use Craft CMS as the core of content management and digital marketing workflows.
 ---

 # Core Concepts

-The Sprout Plugins are a premium suite of plugins designed for businesses who want to use Craft CMS as the core of their content management and digital marketing workflows.
+Sprout Marketing Suite is a premium suite of plugins designed for businesses who want to use Craft CMS as the core of content management and digital marketing workflows.

-Sprout Plugins provide a seamless Craft experience for content authors and an exceptional amount of flexibility for designers and developers.
+Sprout provides a seamless Craft experience for content authors and an exceptional amount of flexibility for designers and developers.

 [//]: # (Sprout Plugins provide a seamless Craft experience for content authors, an exceptional amount of flexibility for designers and developers, and comprehensive multi-site support for multi-regional and multi-lingual websites.)